Lifestyle changes can be helpful in a variety of important ways:

 - Bolstering your spirits and improving your emotional outlook

 You may consider consulting a personal trainer to help you set exercise goals and to safely follow through on initiating an exercise program.
-While incorporating exercise, be sure to balance rest and activities to prevent becoming too tired.

 For more information on starting a regular exercise program, click here .